 During the 1970s and 1980s, Daryl’s sons, Glenn and Guy, joined the company.
 Both men became master bench jewelers and are still creating handcrafted jewelry.
 Guy’s specialty is laser welding, while Glenn focuses on the latest in CAD/CAM computer-aided jewelry design technology, greatly expanding the capabilities of the fine jewelry services business.
 When they took over the store from their father in 1997, they realized the Jewelry District in downtown Los Angeles had gone downhill in relation to overall quality and reliable integrity.
 Wanting to do better for their customers in a safer environment, the Ballard brothers chose to make a historic move to Orange County and provide fine jewelry services in Fountain Valley, CA.

 The Fountain Valley Jewelry District is arguably the highest concentration of full size, full service, and independently owned fine jewelry stores in all of Orange County.
 Unlike the questionable ethics of many stores in the Los Angeles Jewelry District (it’s real if it came from a steal), the Fountain Valley jewelry community continues to reflect Ballard and Ballard’s qualitative focus on craftsmanship and integrity.
-Following in this tradition, Ballard and Ballard specialize in diamonds, custom engagement ring design, state-of-the-art manufacturing and jewelry repairs.
-The extensive facilities include a custom on-site jewelry factory, working design studio, and full service repair shop.
+Following in this tradition, Ballard and Ballard specialize in diamonds, custom engagement ring design, state-of-the-art manufacturing, and jewelry repairs.
+The extensive facilities include a custom on-site jewelry factory, a working design studio, and a full-service repair shop.

 It is always better to have clients tell the story as opposed to the owners of a business.
 Satisfied customers will let you know when they’ve found a proper fine jewelry store in Fountain Valley, CA and the surrounding Orange County area.
 When interviewed, a Newport Beach Investment Advisor said: “I can’t say how much I appreciate the Ballards.
 They are a class operation.
 Glenn and Guy Ballard always take care of me and my family.
 They designed a gorgeous ring for my wife and showed me a computer-generated 3D image before they actually made it.
 My wife thinks I’m a genius.”